Quantum dynamics and thermodynamics of a Minkowski-Minkowski wormhole: Wormhole effective action

 \section{Wormhole effective action}

-In the following we will derive an effective minisuperspace action for the wormhole on the reduced configuration space of throat radial functions by an evaluation of the Einstein action.
-For completeness, in Appendix~\ref{App:ReparametrizationInvariance} we illustrate how reparametrization invariance can be regained on the extended configuration space.
+In the following we will review the derivation of an effective minisuperspace action for the wormhole on the reduced configuration space of throat radial functions.
+To that end, we will evaluate the Einstein action as originally considered in~\cite{Visser:1989am}.
+For completeness, in Appendix~\ref{App:ReparametrizationInvariance} we moreover illustrate how reparametrization invariance of the action can be regained on the extended configuration space.
 Subsequently, we will proceed to evaluate the non-relativistic path integral for the reduced system.
 The analogue treatment for the non-relativistic particle is reviewed in Appendix~\ref{App:NonRelativsticParticle}.